By Marcin Wojtyczka

 Depending on the fire development:

-- If engine is on fire, turn off the engine and shut off the fuel and electrics to avoid explosion.
+- If the engine is on fire, turn off the engine and shut off the fuel and electrics to avoid an explosion.
 Do not open up the engine space.
 If the engine does not have an automatic extinguishing system, Try and discharge extinguishers into the engine space through a dedicated port, vent or hole

 - Steer the boat so that the fire does not spread (go into the wind if the fire broke out at the stern and downwind if the fire broke out in the bow)